chinchalinchin/scrilla/README.md

 to perform the same operation as the following command performed in the project root directory,

 > python ./main.py -min SPY GLD EWA

+In addition, some of the functions have extra arguments that can be provided to filter the output.
+For example, moving averages can be calculated for a range of dates by using the <i>-start</i> and <i>-end</i> flags, i.e.

+> python ./main.py -mov -start 2020-03-05 -end 2021-02-01 ALLY BX

+will output the tuple-series of moving averages defined by the environment variables <b>MA_1_PERIOD</b>, <b>MA_2_PERIOD</b> and <b>MA_3_PERIOD</b> between the dates of 2020-03-05 and 2021-02-01.
+Note dates must be provided in the "YYYY-MM-DD" format.
+See

+> python ./main.py -help

+or

+> pynance -help

+for more examples of additional arguments that can be provided to functions.

 ## WSGI Application